-- 1. Establish meaningful relationships that affirm and support students. - 2.
-Assist students in coping with peer pressure and emerging personal, social and emotional challenges. - Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - Review regularly with students their educational progress and career plans. - Provide information to assist students with career planning. - 6.
-Encourage students to benefit from the curriculum and extracurricular programs.
+- 1. Establish meaningful relationships that affirm and support students. - Assist students in coping with peer pressure and emerging personal, social and emotional challenges. - Initiate teacher/student/counselor conferences and parent/teacher/student/counselor conferences, as necessary, as a way to resolve problems. - Review regularly with students their educational progress and career plans. - Provide information to assist students with career planning. - 6.
+Encourage students to benefit from the curriculum and extracurricular programs. - 7.
+Enforce the code of conduct. - 8.
+Act as role models for students, maintain appropriate personal boundaries with students, and refrain from engaging in any behavior that could reasonably lead to even the appearance of impropriety.
+Inappropriate fraternization of staff with students is against District policy.
+Employees are expected to maintain a professional, ethical relationship with students and all other District stakeholder groups.